imagekit-developer/imagekit-nodejs/README.md

 Both the `token` and `expire` parameters are optional.
 If not specified the SDK uses the [uuid](https://www.npmjs.com/package/uuid) package to generate a random token and also generates a valid expiry timestamp internally.
 The value of the `token` and `expire` used to generate the signature are always returned in the response, no matter if they are provided as an input to this method or not.

-### Distance calculation for two pHashes
+### Distance calculation between two pHashe values

 Perceptual hashing allows you to constructing a hash value that uniquely identifies an input image based on the contents of an image.
+[ImageKit.io metadata API](https://docs.imagekit.io/imagekit-docs/metadata-api) returns the pHash value of an image in the response.
+You can use this value to find a duplicate (or similar) image by calculating distance between pHash value of two images.

-Calculate the distance between pHash strings of two images.
-Accepts two pHash hexadecimal strings and returns a numeric value indicative of the level of difference between the two images.
+This SDK exposes `pHashDistance` function to calcualte distance between two pHash values.
+It accepts two pHash hexadecimal strings and returns a numeric value indicative of the level of difference between the two images.

 ```
 const calculateDistance = () => {